 Benefits of Trekking in Nepal Himalaya during August.

-This is the monsoon season, and flowers are in bloom in the middle and high hills of Nepal.
-The clouds can begin to form in the early part of the day, and it can start raining in the lower altitude and snow in the higher elevations during the late afternoons.
-This could be a good thing as it can clear the clouds and clear the clouds for excellent mountain views the next morning.
-You might even see a lot of giant colorful moths during August while trekking in Nepal.
+This is the monsoon season, and flowers are in bloom in Nepal’s middle and high hills.
+However, the clouds can begin to form in the early part of the day, and it can start raining at the lower altitude and snow in the higher elevations during the late afternoons.
+This could be a good thing to clear the clouds and clear the clouds for excellent mountain views the next morning.
+You might even see a lot of giant colourful moths during August while trekking in Nepal.

-There will be a lot fewer trekkers on the trail and in the lodges if you go trekking during August to the popular trekking areas where there are lodges.
+There will be fewer trekkers on the trail and in the lodges if you go trekking during August to the popular trekking areas where there are lodges.

 You will be warm to hot while hiking during the daytime.

 You could be the only trekker in the lodge.